OrdinaryMagician/marisa_m/README.md

 *"A thundering noise, and then silence."*

 This custom-crafted variant of a popular **Siesta Arms** lever-action shotgun is designed specifically to handle pyromantic shells and become a ludicrous force of destruction.
-And guess what?
-It can be dual wielded too.

 - **Primary fire:** Just do the shoots.
-- **Secondary fire:** Do the off-hand shoots, if any.
+- **Secondary fire:** You can enhance these shells too, and boy does that have some impressive results.
 - **Reload:** Puts in more shells.
 Up to 5 fit in the mag, plus one in the chamber and an extra in the receiver.

 ### 20mm Frag-C Shells *[Shells, Ethereal Arrows, Blue Mana]*